Janmashtami 2024: 10 Short & Sweet Baby Names Inspired By Lord Krishna

 By: Kajal Kumari | August 26, 2024

-Have you been looking the cutest name for you little Krishna?
+Have you been looking the cutest name for your little Krishna?
 Here are some names that you can choose from!

 1. Vrisa.
 The name means Lord Krishna himself.